- 1 cup butter, cubed

-- In a small saucepan, combine the butter, brown sugar and molasses.
+- In a small saucepan, combine butter, brown sugar and molasses.
 Cook over medium heat until sugar is dissolved.
-Pour into a large bowl; let stand for 10 minutes.
+Pour into a large bowl; let stand 10 minutes.
 Stir in egg and vanilla.
-Combine the flour, cinnamon, ginger, baking soda and cloves; gradually add to butter mixture and mix well.
-Cover and refrigerate for 2 hours or overnight.
+Combine flour, cinnamon, ginger, baking soda and cloves; gradually add to butter mixture and mix well.
+Cover and refrigerate 2 hours or overnight.

-- Bake at 350° for 10-12 minutes or until set.
-Cool for 10 minutes before carefully removing to wire racks to cool completely.
+- Bake 10-12 minutes or until set.
+Cool 10 minutes before carefully removing to wire racks to cool completely.
 With frosting, pipe bows on bears.
 Yield: 8 cookies.

 Reviews for Gingerbread Teddy Bears

 "This was a HUGE hit at a Teddy Bear picnic that my kids went to.
 I halved the size of the balls when making the bears (1" body, 1/2" head, etc).
 The bears still came out large, the size of my hand.
 I used the same technique for the bow, but put it around an ear, on some of them. (yield was 17) I will definitely be making this again!"